princekelvx/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - adds executable permissions for everybody 8-James_Bond - sets certain permissions to the file "hello" 9-John_Doe - sets mode to file "hello"
+7-everybody - adds executable permissions for everybody 8-James_Bond - sets certain permissions to the file "hello" 9-John_Doe - sets mode to file "hello" 10-mirror_permissions - sets permissions for the file "hello" similar to the file "olleh"